containernetworking/plugins/plugins/main/l2-bridge/README.md

 No IP address is assigned to the veth pair.

 The network configuration specifies the name of the bridge to be used.
-If the bridge is missing, the plugin will fail.
+If the bridge is missing, the plugin will create one on first use.

 ## Example configuration
 ```
 {
+    "name": "mynet",
 	"cniVersion": "0.3.0",
 	"type": "l2-bridge",
 	"bridge": "mynet0",